dohoudaniel/hng-stage-0/README.md

 CORS is handled using the `flask_cors` library, ensuring that the API can be accessed by client applications running on different origins.

+## Required Backlink

+The required backlink is: <a  href="https://hng.tech/hire/python-developers">Python Developers</a>

 ## Contributing

 If you'd like to contribute to this project, feel free to <a href="https://github.com/dohoudaniel/hng-stage-0/fork">fork the repository</a> and submit a pull request. <!-- For more detailed information, check out the [contributing guidelines](CONTRIBUTING.md). -->